• Skip to primary navigation

 German Shepherds are brave and intelligent.
 Although they often are used as police dogs, they also make great family dogs.

-Large dog breeds can be easy to take care of — and they offer so much love.
+Large dog breeds can be easy to care for and offer so much love.
 They're typically loyal and protective, making them perfect family pets.

 If you want to go big, consider choosing one of the dogs on this list of 11 magnificent mastiff dog breeds.